Aashika2209/SIH-1653/README.md

 Ministry of Defence

 ## Idea
-The solution should automate and enhance this process by creating a simulated environment that mimics a real-world interview with the following key components:
+The solution should automate and enhance this process by creating a real-world interview with the following key components:

 1.Question Relevance: Questions must be aligned with the expertise of the candidate.